drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 - This provided an extra hint to teach the agent about what player sprite maps to what orientation.

 ### The map ID an agent will return to if they lose a battle (Blackout Map ID)
-- This is not necessary, but was a way to help the agent understand to use Pokemon Centers, a form of checkpointing.
+- This is not necessary, but was a way to help the agent understand to use Pokémon Centers, a form of checkpointing.

 ### The items in the agent’s inventory along with quantities
 - If the agent ever learned about what items it could use, this is how.